nageswararao-j/food-recipes/README.md

 In general, It is a good practice to start wiremock with webpack before running the dev-server and play with mock scenarios.
 If I don't get readily available API, then I would prefer the webpack & wire mock customisation.
 If you depend on the external APIs to run your application or run integration tests, then it becomes a chain environment.
 And you never know when your application or running of integration test will fail during the build pipelines.
-- Interceptors
+- Interceptors (Http interceptor, CSRF interceptors etc.,)
-- Unit test
+- Unit test (Parcially done)
 - Integration tests
 - e2e tests
 - Router guards